dkandalov/dkandalov.github.io/_posts/2018-11-28-type-variance-of-an-assignment.md

 The interesting thing here is that unlike examples before replacing `A` with `B` failed to compile but replacing `B` with `A` was ok.
 In other words, replacing `A` and `B` in **object** constructors has different effect compared to replacing `A` and `B` in **variable types**.

-This also shows that if `B` is subtype of `A`, we cannot just replace all "A" symbols with "B" everywhere and expect the code to compile.
+This also shows that if `B` is a subtype of `A`, we cannot just replace all "A" symbols with "B" everywhere and expect the code to compile.

 This is summarised in the table below: